 Any person or entity possessing a radiation-producing machine must register with the Department of Environmental Protection (DEP) within 30 days of acquiring the machine.
 Any change of address, owner, radiation safety officer or number of radiation producing machines requires written notification to DEP within 30 days of the change.
+Registrants must maintain a written inventory including, at a minimum, the type and location of all radiation producing devices.

 Registration may not be transferred to any other person or entity without approval from DEP.

 Registrants are required to renew their registration each year, and verify the number and type of machines they possess.
 Machines are inspected by the Department approximately once every four years.

 Radiation-producing machines must remain registered with DEP regardless of whether or not they are currently in use.
 Registration status will only be terminated once a registrant no longer possesses the machine.
 It is the registrant's responsibility to notify DEP in writing.
-Machine disposal options include: selling the equipment, donating the equipment or disposal.
+Machine disposal options include:

+- selling the equipment,

+- donating the equipment or

+- disposal.